Brent International School

+Campus

 Manila

 In 1984, the Board of Trustees of Brent School established Brent International School Manila in Pasig, Metro Manila (that location has since closed).
 This second Brent school assumed the traditions, the style, and the educational system of its mother school, and its first twelve students graduated in 1986.
 Brent School Manila is now the Main Campus, located in Biñan, and the member school of Asia Pacific Activities Conference.
 The campus contains two learning center buildings; one for the upper school, middle school and lower school students and the other for students below third grade.
 The school also has two fields for after-school activities and an oval track.